PetrKryslUCSD/MeshCore.jl/docs/src/concepts/concepts.md

 ## Topology of meshes

 Meshes are understood here simply as incidence relations.
-For instance, at the simplest level meshes are defined by the *connectivity*.
+For instance, at the simplest level, meshes are defined by the *connectivity*.
 The connectivity is the incidence relation linking the shape (``d``-dimensional manifold, where ``d
 \ge 0``) to the set of vertices.
 The number of vertices connected by the shapes is a fixed number, for instance 4 for linear tetrahedra.